akhilagollaj/Forecasting-Hotel-Booking-Cancellation-Trends/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the (LICENSE) file for details.

 ---

-For any questions or further information, please contact [your-email@example.com].
+For any questions or further information, please contact akhilagolla2622@gmail.com.